Asymptotic error distribution for the Riemann approximation of integrals driven by fractional Brownian motion

-In this section we analyze (leading to a set of results of independent interest) the asymptotic behaviour of quantities that are fundamental for the proofs of the main theorems, namely the weighted quadratic variations of fractional Brownian motion.
-This topic has already been extensively studied, for example in \cite{nourdin2010central},\cite{hu2016rate} and especially \cite{corcuera2014asymptotics}.
-In the next three lemmas, we summarize the results that are relevant to us, and we extend them when necessary.
+In the proofs of Theorems \ref{main1} and \ref{main2}, we will see that the announced convergences are determined by the asymptotic behaviour of the weighted quadratic variations of the fractional Brownian motion.
+These variations have already been extensively studied, for example in \cite{hu2016rate,nourdin2010central} and especially in \cite{corcuera2014asymptotics}.
+In the next three lemmas, we gather the results that are relevant to us, and we extend them when necessary.